topquark22/morseR24/README.md

 The serial monitor will display the characters as they are output, as well as any speed and pause timing changes.

-Entering a blank line on the serial monitor console will abort and restart the current message display.
+Entering anything on the serial monitor will stop the current message display until a new message is received.

 ## Example circuits